brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Burning**

+It’s been years since I read the story that this movie was inspired by, so I barely remember it.
+The pacing of Burning was slow, but each shot was artful, and each scene a strange delight.
+Also, the ambling, slightly clueless protagonist seemed to fit right in to Murakami world.

 **Arctic**

 This was in a really intense movie about how fucking cold it can get in the Arctic, and how scary it is to be crashed there.
 I like to think that this is somehow an extension of the Hannibal universe, and that in order to escape capture he became a pilot.